sipgate/rest-api-examples/README.md

 # Simple sipgate REST API demo project

 This project shows how to use the [sipgate REST API](https://developer.sipgate.io/v2.0/reference).
-Please read the [step-by-step guide](https://book.sipgate.io/content/using-the-rest-api-with-node.js.html).
+You can find the [step-by-step guide](https://developer.sipgate.io/v2.0/docs/building-a-third-party-application-using-oauth-clients) in our developer portal.

 ## Install